 January 9, 2021

-The quality of our 2021 will, in actuality, be a reflection of our attitudes and perspectives.
+Nevertheless, the quality of this year will, in actuality, be a reflection of our attitudes and perspectives.

-We can meet 2021 ready to fight anyone or anything that doesn’t see what we’re seeing, or we can put our attention where it will get us the most satisfaction, maybe even joy, despite what new insanity rears its head in 2021.
+We have a choice.
+We can meet 2021 ready to fight anyone or anything that doesn’t see what we’re seeing, or we can put our attention where it will get us the most satisfaction, maybe even joy, despite what new insanity rears its head.

-Here are some ideas to get you thinking about caring for yourself in healthy, productive, growth-producing ways as you move into 2021.
+Here are some ideas to get you thinking about caring for yourself in healthy, productive, growth-producing ways as you move through your days.

 In her book The Artist’s Way, Julia Cameron gives us a tool called The Morning Pages.
 Morning Pages have helped many of my clients clear out the sludge that has distorted their vision.
 They end up with greater clarity and a sense of purpose they had all but forgotten.

 It’s pretty simple — first thing each morning, hand-write every thought that pops into your head until you get three pages.
 It doesn’t matter how inane the thoughts are.
-Don’t worry about grammar, or whether or not someone will read your pages, or if they make sense.
+Don’t worry about grammar, or whether or not someone will read your pages, or whether or not they make sense.

 You’ll probably start on page one with something like this.
 “This is an idiotic exercise.
 I don’t know what to say.
 The refrigerator is making so much noise.
 Is it breaking down?
 I can’t afford to fix it, or god forbid, buy a new one.
 I haven’t liked my hair lately.
 Why did my sister say she was thinking about me.
 Is something wrong?
 I hate my job.
 Well, I don’t exactly hate my job, just my boss.
 I don’t think I could get hired anywhere else.
 Why didn’t I get a degree?
 What a moron.”